muratk3n/thirdwave/en/README.md

 ---

 Cornwell RIP.
-I liked *The Tailor of Panama*, the movie.
+I liked *The Tailor of Panama*

 ---